hftbattle/documentation/en/local_pack/data.md

 The script will download the file *data.zip* and unzip it into the *data* folder.

-To test the strategy on the complete dataset you should change the value of the field “day” "{{ book["data.full_day"] }}" in the configuration file.
+To test the strategy on the complete trading day you should change the value of the field `day` to "{{ book["data.full_day"] }}" in the configuration file.